tejonface/NCAA4NBA/replit.md

      - Manual refresh button clears both caches for immediate updates
 - **Parallel Scraping**: ThreadPoolExecutor with 10 workers
   - Only scrapes missing or stale dates based on file cache metadata
-  - First load: ~30 seconds (all 150 dates in parallel)
+  - First load: ~5-10 seconds (all 30 dates in parallel)
-  - Subsequent loads: ~2-3 seconds (only recent dates need refresh)
+  - Subsequent loads: ~1-2 seconds (only recent dates need refresh)
-  - 95% performance improvement on typical reloads
+  - Optimized from 150 days to 30 days for faster page load and refresh times

 ## Data Visualization
 - **Libraries**: Matplotlib and Seaborn